johndehavilland/bot-lab/README.md

 ## Integrate natural language processing into your bot.

 1. We are now going to integrate this natural language into your bot.
-Add the following code to your bot just before the `server.post`
+Add the following code to your bot just before the `server.post`.
+Note that the code below uses async/await which is available in Node 7.6 and above.

 ```javascript
 var LUIS_URL = "<luis_url>"